Explore the spectacular outdoors within the great city of Milwaukee.

 With multiple stages, numerous musical performances from popular artists across all genres, and various types of food to sample, Summerfest is the biggest and best event to attend in Milwaukee.
 To top it all off, there’s a dazzling display of fireworks every night over Lake Michigan.
 In 2016, there were performances by Selena Gomez, Paul McCartney, Weezer, Sting & Peter Gabriel, and Weird Al, to name a few.

 Whether you’re cycling along the waterfront, pedaling on a tavern on wheels, or spending time in nature on land or water, Milwaukee is a fascinating destination to explore.
 The best outdoor activities in Milwaukee provide a great workout and new ways to see this vibrant city.
+If you’re looking for more things to do in Milwaukee, check out this great list of 18 amazing activities.

 PIN this image to your PInterest board for future reference!
-Click the top left corner!
+Click the top left corner.

 Thank you so much to Visit Milwaukee for inviting me to spend a few days exploring your amazing city!
 I can’t wait to return someday.